Mikawa, Yamagata: Climate

 Mikawa has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Mikawa is 12.5 C. The average annual rainfall is 1810.7 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.9 C, and lowest in January and February, at around 1.8 C.

 Demographics

 Per Japanese census data, the population of Mikawa has declined gradually over the past 70 years.

 History

 The area of present-day Mikawa was part of ancient Dewa Province.
 After the start of the Meiji period, the area became part of Higashitagawa District, Yamagata Prefecture.
 The villages of Yokoyama and Oshikiri and the village of Togō Village in Nishitagawa District were established with the creation of the modern municipalities system on April 1, 1889.
 The three villages merged to form the village of Mikawa on January 1, 1955.
 Mikawa was elevated to town status on June 1, 1968.

+Government

+Mikawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of ten members.
+Mikawa, collectively with the town of Shōnai, contributes one member to the Yamagata Prefectural Assembly.
+In terms of national politics, the town is part of the Yamagata 3rd district of the lower house of the Diet of Japan.